-(1) During the second quarter of 2023, the Company acquired legal title of two Long Island City, New York office properties through a deed-in-lieu of foreclosure.
+(2) During the second quarter of 2023, the Company acquired legal title of two Long Island City, New York office properties through a deed-in-lieu of foreclosure.
+During the third quarter of 2023, the Company acquired legal title of one Oakland, California office property through a deed-in-lieu of

+- foreclosure.
 The CECL reserves related to these properties were charged off and the net amount is reflected as an addition to real estate, net.
-Refer to Note 5, "Real Estate, net" for further discussion.
+Refer to Note 5, "Real Estate, net" for further discussion - (3) During the third quarter of 2023, the Company charged off one Mezzanine B Note which was deemed uncollectible relating to a multifamily property in Milpitas, California for \$14.5 million and the Company charged off the related \$14.5 million of CECL reserves.